Singapore Changi Airport

 About Singapore Changi Airport

 Singapore Changi Airport is often described as ‘a destination in itself’.
-Consistently voted amongst the world’s top airports – taking the top position of ‘World’s Best Airport’ for at least six years running, no less – Singapore Changi Airport really demonstrates just how good the airport experience can be.
+Consistently voted amongst the world’s top airports, Singapore Changi Airport really demonstrates just how good the airport experience can be.

-Renowned for its cleanliness, spaciousness, superb facilities and fantastic customer service, Singapore Changi Airport is certainly the highlight of many a stopover to Europe, with about about 62.2 million passengers passing through its gates every year.
-Where else in the world would you find airport terminals that include a Butterfly Garden.
-Orchid Garden and rooftop swimming pool?
-Only in Singapore.
+Renowned for its cleanliness, spaciousness, superb facilities and fantastic customer service, Singapore Changi Airport is certainly the highlight of many a stopover to Europe, with over 65 million passengers passengers passing through its gates every year.
+Where else in the world would you find airport terminals that include a Butterfly Garden, Hedge Maze and rooftop swimming pool?

 What facilities are at Singapore Changi Airport ?